Best Infant Car Seats of 2023

 Most car seats incorporate flame retardants, while a few models instead use merino wool or bamboo—fibers that are naturally fire-resistant, with fewer health concerns.

-All Nuna infant car seats use a bamboo blend fabric that's free of flame-retardant chemicals, while the PIPA Lite LX and PIPA Lite RX models use merino wool.
-Select colors of the UPPAbaby MESA and Peg-Perego Primo Viaggio 4-35 Nido are made with merino wool—which is hypoallergenic and helps regulate your child’s body temperature, keeping kids cool in the summer and warm in the winter.
+All Nuna infant car seats use a bamboo blend fabric that's free of flame-retardant chemicals, while the PIPA Lite RX and PIPA urbn models use merino wool.
+Select colors of the UPPAbaby MESA Max and Peg-Perego Primo Viaggio 4-35 Nido are made with merino wool—which is hypoallergenic and helps regulate your child’s body temperature, keeping kids cool in the summer and warm in the winter.

 In addition to two merino wool colors, all other colors of the Clek Liing are free of chlorinated and brominated flame retardant chemicals and are Greenguard Gold Certified.

 The best infant car seats without flame retardants are: